enomsg/vim-haskellConcealPlus/README.md

-    'B' option to disable Bool type to 𝔹 concealing 'Q' option to disable Rational type to ℚ concealing 'Z' option to disable Integer type to ℤ concealing 'D' option to disable Double type to 𝔻 concealing 'C' option to disable Complex type to ℂ concealing '1' option to disable numeric superscripts concealing, e.g. x²
+    'B' option to disable Bool type to 𝔹 concealing 'Q' option to disable Rational type to ℚ concealing 'Z' option to disable Integer type to ℤ concealing 'N' option to disable Natural, Nat types to ℕ concealing 'D' option to disable Double type to 𝔻 concealing 'C' option to disable Complex type to ℂ concealing '1' option to disable numeric superscripts concealing, e.g. x²